Setting up JupyterLite#

 As a starting point we recommend this guide in the JupyterLite documentation, which will tell you how to set up an environment to begin building JupyterLite.

-Create a <lite-dir>#
+Create a <lite-dir>

 Once your environment is set up, create a new directory, which will become the source for your JupyterLite distribution.
-Once created place the file contents you want to make available in JupyterLite into <lite-dir>/files.
+Once created place the file contents you want to make available in JupyterLite into <lite-dir>/files

 Adding extensions#

-In order for Panel to set up communication channels inside JupyterLite we have to add the pyviz_comms extension to the environment.
-Ensure this package is installed in the environment you are building Panel from, e.g. by running pip install pyviz_comms OR by including it in the requirements.txt you used when setting up your build environment.
+extension to the environment.
+Ensure this package is installed in the environment you are building Panel from, e.g. by running pip install pyviz_comms

 Optimized wheels (optional)#

-To get Panel installed inside a Jupyterlite session we have to install it with piplite.
+.
 The default Bokeh and Panel packages are quite large since they contain contents which are needed in a server environment.
 Since we will be running inside Jupyter these contents are not needed.
-To bundle the optimized packages download them from the CDN and place them in the <lite-dir>/pypi directory.
-You can download them from the CDN (replacing the latest version numbers):
+To bundle the optimized packages download them from the CDN and place them in the <lite-dir>/pypi

 Building Panelite#

-Finally cd into your <lite-dir> and run jupyter lite build --output-dir ./dist.
+.
 This will bundle up the file contents, extensions and wheels into your JupyterLite distribution.
 You can now easily deploy this to GitHub pages or elsewhere.